 EMBODIED

-Recently, I have expanded my practice to incorporate thread, textiles, painting and embroidery hoops creating visual confusion between what is real and what is reproduced.
-These additions deliberately unsettle viewers while breaking the flat surface of the paper, transforming two-dimensional images into hybrid objects that reflect the complexity of domestic space and childhood formation.
+Recently, I have expanded my practice to incorporate thread, textile, paint, and embroidery hoops, creating visual confusion between what is real and what is reproduced while deliberately unsettling viewers.
+Through these additions, I break the flat surface of the paper and transform two-dimensional images into hybrid objects that reflect the complex ways domestic space shapes and reinforces cultural transmission.

 THRESHOLD